-This classic White Lady Cocktail dates back to early 1900s.
-Made with gin, triple sec, lemon juice, simple syrup, and an egg white, this shaken drink just takes a few minutes to make and will delight gin lovers everywhere!
+This classic White Lady Cocktail dates back to the early 1900s and is sometimes referred to as a Delilah or Chelsea Sidecar.
+Made with gin, triple sec, lemon juice, simple syrup, and an egg white, this shaken drink just takes a few minutes to make and delights gin lovers everywhere!

 Jump to: